neo-technology/neo4j-google-k8s-marketplace/restore/README-RESTORE.md

      - name: FORCE_OVERWRITE
        value: "false"
 ```

+Notice that we're mounting the secret at the `/auth` path and then passing our application credentials as a file within that path.
+This is what permits shell tools to access your google cloud storage resources.

 This snippet above creates the initContainer just for core nodes.
 It's strongly recommended you do the same for `readReplicaInitContainers` if you are using read replicas.
 If you restore only to core nodes and not to read replicas, when they start
 the core nodes will replicate the data to the read replicas.
 This will work just fine, but may result in longer startup times and much more bandwidth.